JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 **Example:**

 * **As a registered customer, I want to be able to reset my password so that I can regain access to my account if I forget it.**

+**SMART: For Objectives and Goals**

+SMART helps you define clear, measurable, and achievable objectives, whether *for a project, a sprint, or even a user story's acceptance criteria*.

+* **Specific:** Clearly defined.
+* **Measurable:** Progress can be tracked.
+* **Achievable:** Realistic and attainable.
+* **Relevant:** Aligned with overall goals.
+* **Time-bound:** Has a defined timeframe.

+**When to Use SMART:**

+* When defining project goals, sprint goals, or any objectives you want to track.
+* When writing **acceptance criteria for a user story.** (This is a very common and effective use of SMART in Agile.)
+* When setting performance targets or any other kind of goal.

+{{< details title="How They Relate | While INVEST and SMART are distinct, they can work together 📌" closed="true" >}}

+* You use INVEST to write a good user story.
+* You use SMART to write the **acceptance criteria** for that user story.
+The acceptance criteria are the specific, measurable conditions that must be met to say the user story is complete, and those should be SMART.

+**In the context of user stories:**

+* You wouldn't say "a user story should be SMART" in place of "a user story should be INVEST."
+* Instead, you'd say, "The **acceptance criteria** for a user story should be SMART."

+{{< /details >}}

 **In addition to the core structure and INVEST principles, a successful user story often benefits from:**